 Some examples of reasonable accommodation for pregnancy include:

 - Permitting an employee to sit during their shift

 - Reducing physical responsibilities, otherwise known as “light duty,” such as limiting heavy lifting and/or temporarily reassigning them to other tasks

 - Providing lactation areas for breastfeeding and pumping mothers

 - Adjusting schedules to accommodate doctor appointments and medical leave

 Is Pregnancy a Disability?

-Some pregnancy-related conditions covered under the ADA include carpal tunnel syndrome, gestational diabetes, sciatica, and preeclampsia.
-If a woman’s pregnancy-induced condition is covered, she is entitled to reasonable accommodation, such as job modification or leave, under the ADA.
-An exception is made only if an accommodation would cause a company “undue hardship,” or significant difficulty or financial burden.
+Some pregnancy-related health issues covered under the ADA include carpal tunnel syndrome, gestational diabetes, sciatica, and preeclampsia.
+If a pregnancy-related health issue is covered, the affected individual is entitled to reasonable accommodation for pregnancy, such as job modification or leave, under the ADA.
+An exception is made only if a pregnancy accommodation would cause a company “undue hardship,” or significant difficulty or financial burden.

 Pregnancy and the Family and Medical Leave Act (FMLA)

 If a pregnant employee has worked at a company with over 50 employees for at least a year, they may be entitled to up to 12 weeks of unpaid, job-protected leave under the Family and Medical Leave Act (FMLA).